TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 ```pre
 snsc.snappySession.sql("select publisher, bidCount from publisher_bid_counts").show()
 ```
+<a id= structuredstreaming> </a>

-## Structured Streaming with SnappyData
+## Structured Streaming

 The SnappyData structured streaming programming model is the same as [Spark structured streaming](https://spark.apache.org/docs/2.1.1/structured-streaming-programming-guide.html).

 The only difference is support for ingesting streaming dataframes into SnappyData tables through a built-in '**Sink**'.
-The **Sink** supports idempotent writes(ensuring consistency of data when failures occur) as well as support for all mutation operations - inserts, appends, updates, puts and deletes.
+The **Sink** supports idempotent writes, ensuring consistency of data when failures occur, as well as support for all mutation operations such as inserts, appends, updates, puts, and deletes.

 The output data source name for SnappyData is `snappysink`.

+### Code Sample

-A minimal code example for structured streaming with SnappyData is available [here](https://github.com/SnappyDataInc/snappydata/blob/streaming_sink/examples/src/main/scala/org/apache/spark/examples/snappydata/StructuredStreamingExample.scala).
+A minimal code example for structured streaming with snappysink is available [here](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/StructuredStreamingWithSnappySink.scala).

-## NOTE: (Jags) above link doesn't work.
+### Using SnappyData Structured Streaming API

 The following code snippet, from the example, explains the usage of SnappyData's ** Structured Streaming API**: